 Create temperature contrast by using one cool and one warm color.
 You can use one for the background and the other for elements on your page.
 Also, if you’re up to it, try using different values (lights and darks) of those two colors.

-For example, you can paint flowers with warm color against a cool background or vise versa.
+For example, you can paint flowers with warm colors against a cool background or vice versa.

 And to inspire you even more, here’s a beautiful quote about contrast in life:

 Without contraries is no progression.
 Attraction and repulsion, reason and energy, love and hate, are necessary to human existence.William Blake